 Note: The device gets a lifetime warranty.

 My first encounter with a Tripp Lite product was with the SMART1500LCDT UPS, a reliable line-interactive uninterruptible power supply which could handle a 900W-max system.
-Of course, the next logical addition for distributing the alternate waveform UPS current (or the generator power) is to use a PDU and this is where one of the most popular basic power distribution units from Tripp Lite (called the RS1215-RA) comes on the scene (the series also includes a PDU with isobar surge protection and L5-20P plugs).
+Of course, the next logical addition for distributing the alternate waveform UPS current (or the generator power) is to use a PDU and this is where one of the most popular basic power distribution units from Tripp Lite (called the PDUH20DV) comes into play.

-All basic power distribution units suffer from the same lack of design diversity and if it wasn’t for the different logo, one would hardly be able to tell them apart.
-Tripp Lite RS1215-RA also has the usual simple, but practical rectangular case, made of sheet metal and covered by a black matte finish (which does not retain fingerprints, if this is something you value).
+Pretty much all the basic power distribution units suffer from the same lack of design diversity and if it wasn’t for the different logo, one would hardly be able to tell them apart.
+Tripp Lite PDUH20DV is in the same boat, so expect the usual simple, but practical rectangular case, made of sheet metal and covered by a black matte finish (which does not retain fingerprints, if this is something you value).
 On the sides, there are two rack mount ears which are removable and can be attached in various number of ways to allow horizontal rack-mounting (19-inch rack, takes one rack unit), wall-mounting and under-counter mounting (the flanges also allow for more creative positions to make the device fit into most spaces at a proper angle).

-Note: Inside the package, you can find the Tripp Lite RS1215-RA unit and the Instructions Manual, along with Warranty Information.
+Note: Inside the package, you can find the Tripp Lite PDUH20DV unit and the Instructions Manual, along with Warranty Information.

-The RS1215-RA is a basic PDU, so you won’t get any of the advanced features which are reserved for the intelligent power distribution units (such as outlet power management, temperature monitoring or a web based utility), but the device will work just fine with any multi-mount cabinet (such as servers, data closets, but it’s also suitable with surveillance and professional audio systems).
-The PDU is running cool, it’s completely quiet, it features an operating temperature between 5 to 122F (inside a storage) and it will remain functional if the relative non-condensing humidity is between 5 to 95%.
+The Tripp Lite PDUH20DV is a basic PDU, so you won’t get any of the advanced features which are reserved for the intelligent power distribution units (such as outlet power management, temperature monitoring or a web based utility), but the device will work just fine with any multi-mount cabinet (such as servers, data closets, but it’s also suitable with surveillance and professional audio systems).
+The PDU is running cool, it’s completely quiet, it features an operating temperature between -22°F to +122°F (inside a storage) and it will remain functional if the relative non-condensing humidity is between 5 to 95%.

-Note: Similarly to the CyberPower PDU15B2F8R, the RS1215-RA has a lifetime warranty (but it’s limited and will become void in case of damage resulting from accidents, misuse or neglect).
+Note: Similarly to the CyberPower PDU15B6F8R, the PDUH20DV has a lifetime warranty (but it’s limited and will become void in case of damage resulting from accidents, misuse or neglect).

 APC AP9562 Basic PDU